pytest-dev/plugincompat/README.md

 For each each plugin, as identified by a search for `pytest-*` on PyPI, we download, install and execute its tests using [tox](http://tox.readthedocs.org/en/latest/).
-If a plugin doesn't have a `tox.ini` file, we generate a simple `tox.ini` which just tests that the plugin was installed successfully.
+If a plugin doesn't have a `tox.ini` file, we generate a simple `tox.ini` which just ensures that the plugin was installed successfully.

-Once we have a tested all plugins, we post the results to a web application that keeps track and displays them.
+Once we have tested all plugins, the results are posted to a web application that can be used to visualize them.

 The steps above are executed for some Python and pytest versions, resulting in a matrix of plugin x python x pytest compatibility.